Free Legal Work?

-Our American legal system delivers high quality justice to millions of people, but many times it is not affordable.
-That is why I take cases at no charge from time to time.
-I tend to take “pro bono” cases for working people, or people who are disabled from work.
-The case must be for a just cause, and it must be a case where I believe I can make a difference.
+That is why I take pro bono cases at no charge from time to time.
+I tend to take pro bono cases for working people, retired working people, veterans, active duty military, or people disabled from work.
+The case must be for a just cause, and it must be a case where I believe my professional skills can make a positive impact.

 The pro bono cases I have taken in the past involve: